MyUNiDAYS/is4-client/README.md

 ````

-## Force the user to authorize to view the main page (index.cshtml.cs)
+## Force the user to authorize to view the main page (index.cshtml.cs) by adding the Authorize attribute:

 ````
 using Microsoft.AspNetCore.Authorization;